-The transition from high-school academics to college academics can be a big one in the first few months of your undergraduate experience.
-Tests can be more difficult, labs can be more demanding, and you are expected to juggle multiple courses and exams at the same time.
+Wondering how you’ll get academic support, tutoring, and study help in college?
+The transition from high-school academics to college academics can be a big one.
+Tests can be more difficult, labs can be demanding and long, and you are expected to juggle multiple courses and exams at the same time.
 But CSU doesn’t leave you dangling in that transition.
 From private tutoring to group study sessions to professor office hours and academic-focused clubs, you can rest assured that there’s as much help for the challenges of college academics as you might need.

 #1.
 Group tutoring

 The Institute for Learning and Teaching (TILT), is your one-stop shop for almost any kind of academic help, tutoring, or even just a point in the right direction.
 Some of the options you’ll find here include group tutoring for subjects like biology, chemistry, math, and physics.
 If you join group tutoring, you’ll commit to two 50-minute group sessions per week (currently offered virtually), where you’ll get assistance with any homework along with activities that cover what you’re currently learning in class.